 “If the target is infectious people — which is really the most important public-health target — then these [rapid antigen] tests become extremely accurate,” Mina told Intelligencer in December 2020.
 “And that’s the issue — we shouldn’t be using a medical target, we should be using a public-health target.
 If they are being used for medical diagnostic purposes, they might not be as accurate as you would like, but as a public-health tool, they’re very accurate.”

-Due to these regulatory and messaging hurdles, the market for at-home antigen tests has been slow to develop in the U.S. For much of the last year, Americans couldn’t obtain the pricey tests, and their diagnostic value wasn’t clear to the public.
+Due to these regulatory and messaging hurdles, the market for at-home antigen tests was slow to develop in the U.S. For much of the last year, Americans couldn’t obtain the pricey tests, and their diagnostic value wasn’t clear to the public.
 Demand for the tests dropped even further in the spring of 2021, when COVID cases plummeted and the CDC said vaccinated people did not need to get tested if they were asymptomatic, even if they’d been exposed to someone who was COVID-positive.
-This summer, there was so little interest in rapid antigen tests that Abbott Laboratories, by then the nation’s biggest producer of the tests, shut down one of its factories, laid off workers, and destroyed testing components, according to a New York Times report.
+Last summer, there was so little interest in rapid antigen tests that Abbott Laboratories, by then the nation’s biggest producer of the tests, shut down one of its factories, laid off workers, and destroyed testing components, according to a New York Times report.
 (The company claimed the materials had a limited shelf life and couldn’t be donated overseas.)

 What is the Biden administration doing about the at-home COVID-test shortage?

 On his first full day in office, President Biden signed an executive order instructing government agencies to use the Defense Production Act to increase the availability of various items needed to fight the pandemic.
 Materials for rapid antigen tests were among the many items on the list — along with N95 masks, surgical gowns, gloves, needles, and syringes — but at the time, lab testing delays were a more pressing concern.